Whip It (film)

 Whip It is a 2009 American sports comedy drama film co-produced and directed by Drew Barrymore from a screenplay by Shauna Cross, based on her 2007 novel Derby Girl.
 It stars Elliot Page as a teenage girl from the fictional town of Bodeen, Texas, who joins a roller derby team.
-The film also stars Marcia Gay Harden, Alia Shawkat, Kristen Wiig, Barrymore, Juliette Lewis, Jimmy Fallon, and Daniel Stern.
+The film also stars Marcia Gay Harden, Kristen Wiig, Barrymore, Juliette Lewis, Jimmy Fallon, and Daniel Stern.

 Whip It premiered at the Toronto International Film Festival on September 13, 2009 and was theatrically released in the United States on October 2, by Fox Searchlight Pictures.
 The film received generally positive reviews from critics, but was a box office disappointment, grossing $16.6 million worldwide against its $15 million budget.
 Whip It was released on DVD and Blu-ray on January 26, 2010 by 20th Century Fox Home Entertainment.

 Plot

 Bliss Cavendar is a teenager in the small town of Bodeen, Texas.
 She has lost interest in the beauty pageants her mother, former beauty queen Brooke, pressures her to win.

 While shopping in Austin with her mother, Bliss is intrigued by three roller derby team members she encounters.
 She and her friend Pash attend a roller derby bout where they see the "Holy Rollers" defeat the "Hurl Scouts".
 Bliss lies about her age and tries out for the Hurl Scouts, who give her the derby name "Babe Ruthless", and she becomes friendly with teammates "Maggie Mayhem", "Bloody Holly" and "Smashley Simpson".
 The Hurl Scouts, while enthusiastic and close knit, rarely win, but chant, "We're number two!" after losing a match, to the frustration of their coach, Razor.

 "Iron Maven" of the Holy Rollers resents Bliss's talent and youth.
 Bliss soon realizes she needs to be merciless in roller derby, which also changes other aspects of her life.
 She stands up to a bully at school and starts dating a lanky musician named Oliver, to whom she loses her virginity before he leaves on a tour, taking a T-shirt Bliss gave him to remember her by, in exchange for his jacket.

 The Hurl Scouts continue to lose.
 Razor convinces them to change their ways after paying their rivals to use one of his plays against them, showing them how much better they could be.
 The team begins rising in the ranks, soon heading for a championship match against the Holy Rollers.